-This post is part of our adventures in Cambodia.
-To see other posts in this series, please click here.
+This post is part of our adventures in Greece in the fall of 2013, for other posts in the series, please click here.

 It was mid-afternoon by the time we got back into downtown Heraklion.
 The next day we were heading on the early ferry to Santorini for three days of white buildings nestled on cliffs.